eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/devops-devsecops-itops.md

 		* Logging/Search - ELK Stack
 		* AWS: VPC/EC2/IAM/S3
 		* Networking: TCP / IP, ICMP, SSH, DNS, HTTP, SSL / TLS, Storage systems, RAID, distributed file systems, NFS / iSCSI / CIFS
 + skill set:
+	- Monitor stack health for issues with reliability, performance, durability, and security, maintaining our zero-downtime standard
+	- Implement tooling across our AWS infrastructure and services to identify and remove bottlenecks
+	- Develop our infrastructure-as-code initiative to ensure all environmental changes are tested, audited, and reproducible across environments and stacksImplement
+	- Docker containers and container management to support out-of-the-box deployment of applications across environments
+	- Manage CI and CD tools in coordination with the software engineers
+	- Research and promote new DevOps tools to simplify processes and identify opportunities for improving existing processes or implementing new process automation
+	- Handle production and non-production support issues as they arise
+	- Participate in a 24/7 on-call rotation
+	- Maintain and test Disaster Recovery procedures
+	- Manage penetration testing, vulnerability testing, and web application scanning
+	- Represent DevOps during design and development of software or extensive revisions to existing applications
+	- Support the sales team in completion of security & architecture questionnaires
+	- Organize, conduct and own follow-up action items for Root Cause Analysis meetings
+	- Deep knowledge of AWS services, including ALB, CloudFormation, CodeBuild, CodePipeline, ECS, IAM, Lambda, RDS, Route53, S3, and SSM
+	- Expertise with an automation framework such as CloudFormation, Ansible, Chef, Salt, or Puppet
+	- Strong background in administering Linux, including Apache/Nginx web services
+	- Strong scripting skills (Bash, Python) with the ability to develop ad hoc tools
+	- Knowledge of networking concepts (Firewalls, Network ACLs, HTTP, DNS)
+	- Experience with Infrastructure
+	- Monitoring using tools such as Datadog, NewRelic, etc
+	- Experience working with AWS CodeBuild, CodePipeline, Jenkins, Concourse or other build automation tools
+	- 5+ years of relevant experience
+	- Experience with Git and GitHub for version control
+	- Strong interest in higher education, startups, and/or SaaS technology
++ skill set:
 	- Cerebras is developing a radically new chip and system to dramatically accelerate deep learning applications.
 Our system runs training and inference workloads orders of magnitude faster than contemporary machines, fundamentally changing the way ML researchers work and pursue AI innovation.
 	- We are innovating at every level of the stack – from chip, to microcode, to power delivery and cooling, to new algorithms and network architectures at the cutting edge of ML research.
 Our fully-integrated system delivers unprecedented performance because it is built from the ground up for the deep learning workload.